Home of English Grammar

 Answers

-3. Susie left her office at 6 o’clock, so she should be here soon.
+3. Susie left her office at 6 o’clock, so she should be here soon .

-4. The government is expected to announce revised tax policies soon.
+4. The government is expected to announce revised tax policies soon .

-5. I arrived early so I went for a walk.
+5. I arrived early for the interview.

 6. Could you finish this job as soon as possible?